Applied Management Courses

 Formerly AG 480, AMGT 480, HCAD 480

 This course provides the opportunity for students to demonstrate that they have learned the material and concepts from the program and can apply it in the real world.
 It provides students the opportunity to do a comprehensive analysis of an on-going business or organization and develop a long range, strategic plan including implementation and recommendations for change or to explore the development of a new entrepreneurial venture and measure its feasibility in a comprehensive manner.
+Instructor permission is required to enroll.
 Class must be passed with a 2.0 or better to count for BAS Applied Management degree.
 This course is cross-listed with AG 480 and HCAD 480.
 Students completing AMGT 480 may not receive graduation credit for AG 480 or HCAD 480.

 Prerequisite